 The Kurzweil 3000 allows you to scan your work (textbooks, papers, etc) onto the computer screen and listen to it as an animated voice reads it aloud.
 In addition, Kurzweil 3000 provides help with study skills and editing.
 The system’s rich feature set can assist you with reading, reading comprehension, vocabulary development, organization of information, writing, spelling, self-editing, and study skills.

-Read & Write works with any Windows text-based application.
+Read&Write works with any Windows text-based application.
 It can be used with word processors, spreadsheets, databases, email and the Internet.

-Recording for the Blind & Dyslexic (RFB&D) is a volunteer-based, non-profit organization that provides access to educational, professional and technical material at virtually no charge to visually, physically and learning disabled individuals.
+Learning Ally is a volunteer-based, non-profit organization that provides access to educational, professional and technical material at virtually no charge to visually, physically and learning disabled individuals.

 This material enables students to achieve educational and professional success promoting independence, increasing productivity and enhancing their self-esteem and quality of life.

-RFB&D has established the Books On Tape Program to meet the growing demand of schools and institutions who benefit from their services.
+Learning Ally has established the Books On Tape Program to meet the growing demand of schools and institutions who benefit from their services.
 You can borrow books based on what classes you are taking.
 You may select one or a combination of books.